“It is funny.”

 “And I think I wouldn’t.”

 “Right well, there’s only one way to decide this…”

 Rory walks over to the UNIVAC, inputting the numerous variables.
-The hulking computer comes to life, whirring, its tiny lights blinking on and off as if adorning a Christmas tree.
+The hulking computer comes whirring to life, its tiny lights blinking on and off like the ones on a Christmas tree.
 Seconds later the whirring is replaced by a mechanical grinding as a piece of paper emerges from the UNIVAC’s printing port.
 Rory tears it off the reel.